 What is a letter of introduction?

 If you are looking for a new job, you should use a range of different sources to secure a role, including applying via job boards, speaking to recruitment agencies, and direct contact.
 Direct contact is when you find a relevant contact from a company and contact them yourself to introduce yourself, and potentially open the doors to a new opportunity.

+So how do you write a good letter of introduction?
 For instance, you may search for the manager or director of the company you want to work in.
 When looking for new business, direct contact is vital as it can help you network with key contacts.
 You may also want to introduce yourself to people that you may want to collaborate with in the future.
 In these cases, a letter of introduction is the way to achieve this.

 An introduction letter can also be used to introduce one contact to another.
 For instance, referring business to someone you know or introducing a potential new hire.

 Reasons for writing an introduction letter

 An introduction letter can be used for many different situations.
 When a new employee starts, their manager may send an introduction letter to inform everyone about the new start, and to request that they make them feel comfortable.
 You might start a new job yourself, and send a letter of introduction to let clients or customers know who you are and what your role is.
 An introduction letter is often sent to prospective new clients in an attempt to gain a new contact or business.
 In other cases, candidates may send a letter of introduction to gain new contacts and hopefully, a new job.